junseok-kim-ca/Bellabeat-Case-Study/README.md

-This project explores trends in smart device usage related to user activity, sleep, and weight to inform marketing strategies.
-Using SQL and Excel, data from activity logs, sleep patterns, and BMI were analyzed through functions like Pivot Tables and VLOOKUP.
-The analysis shows most users engage in moderate activity, taking 4,000 to 11,999 steps daily, but many fall short of recommended step counts on weekdays.
-Sleep data reveals a common weekday sleep deficit, with users averaging less than the recommended 7.5 hours, although recovery occurs on weekends.
-Additionally, a significant portion of users falls into the overweight BMI category, indicating potential for targeted interventions.

-Recommendations include promoting sleep tracking features to help users improve weekday sleep habits, encouraging hydration as a tool for weight management through the Spring water bottle, and marketing a holistic wellness approach combining activity and sleep optimization.
-These insights help Bellabeat better tailor its marketing campaigns to improve user health and engagement.
+- **Project Aim**:
+  - Create a Bellabeat data analysis report to explore trends in smart device usage, focusing on user activity, sleep, and weight.
+  - The report utilizes insights from Excel graphs to inform marketing strategies and provides recommendations based on data trends. 	  - The project offers solutions to business questions by analyzing the data and generating actionable insights.

+- **Data Analysis**:
+  - Tools used:
+    - **SQL** and **Excel**.
+    - Functions like **Pivot Tables** and **VLOOKUP**.
+  - **User Activity**:
+    - Most users engage in **moderate activity**, taking 4,000 to 11,999 steps daily.
+    - Many users fall short of the recommended step count on weekdays.
+  - **Sleep Data**:
+    - Shows a common **weekday sleep deficit**, with users averaging less than the recommended 7.5 hours.
+    - Recovery sleep occurs on weekends.
+  - **BMI Data**:
+    - A significant portion of users falls into the **overweight BMI category**, indicating potential for targeted interventions.

+- **Recommendations**:
+  - Promote **sleep tracking features** to help users improve weekday sleep habits.
+  - Encourage **hydration** as a tool for weight management using the **Spring water bottle**.
+  - Market a **holistic wellness approach** combining activity and sleep optimization.